Maleeha Lodhi: Ambassador to the United States

 During her time as Pakistan's ambassador to the U.S she was present at the meeting on 12 September 2001, at the United States Department of State between Deputy Secretary of State Richard Armitage and Lieutenant General Mahmud Ahmed, the head of Pakistan's Inter-Services Intelligence agency.
-The meeting served as pivotal in Pakistan's role in War on Terror.
+The meeting served as pivotal in Pakistan's role in the war on terror.
 In 2002, during an interview with CNN, she said that 'We have to draw a distinction here between rooting out terrorism and the issue of self-determination of the Kashmiri people.
 These are two separate issues'.

 A recipient of the 2002 Hilal-i-Imtiaz Presidential Award for Public Service, she is the author of two essay collections: Pakistan's Encounter with Democracy and The External Challenge (Vanguard and Lahore Jang Publications, 1994).
 Her latest book, Pakistan: Beyond the Crisis State, was published in April 2011 (by C Hurst, Columbia University Press and Oxford University Press).
 In 1994, Time magazine cited Dr. Lodhi as one of 100 global pacesetters and leaders, who would define the 21st century and was the only person from Pakistan on that list.

 We're struggling out here, but there is not enough knowledge.
 We're depicted sometimes as a rogue state, and that is not fair.